 The Blues Is Our Story (Celebrating Black Music Month) by Brother Yusef

-The Blues is healing.
-The Blues is freedom.
-That is my motto.
-Every stage I’ve performed on, I take that message with me.
-As an Afro American Blues artist, I say it to remind people of the true origins of this music.
-Sadly, I feel the true understanding of what this music is about has been willfully neglected.
+The blues is healing.
+The blues is freedom.
+That is the message I take with me everywhere I perform.
+As an African American blues artist, I feel it is essential to have a clearer understanding of this music.
+Sadly, the real knowledge of what this music is about is too often overlooked.

-The blues came about out of the need for Afro Americans to seek freedom and healing in a society that denied them both healing and freedom.
-This music allowed Black folk a way to express their humanity in a society that for 400 plus years denied them of their humanity.
-The blues was our way of saying, “We Matter”.
+Blues began out of a need for African Americans to seek healing and freedom in a society that denied them both.
+This music allowed black folks a way of expressing their humanity in a world that, for 400 plus years, refused them of their humanity.
+The blues was a way of saying, “we matter.”

-I’ve been a professional blues musician for 25 years.
-I started playing guitar at the age of 19 one year after I graduated high school.
-Being a blues artist was the furthest thing from my mind.
-My interest was in Jazz, Reggae, Funk, and Rock.
+I’ve been a professional blues musician for over 25 years.
+I started playing guitar in 1982 at the age of 19.
+At the time, being a blues artist was the furthest thing from my mind.
+My interest was in jazz, reggae, funk, and rock.
 I just wanted to be good.
-But I knew enough about history to understand that everything I wanted to learn was rooted in the blues.
+But I knew enough history to understand that everything I needed to learn about contemporary American music was rooted in the blues.

-After eight years of trying to learn different musical styles, I decided I would devote everything to the blues. even though I felt something was missing.
-Other young Afro American blues artists.
-The older legends like BB King, Buddy Guy, and John Lee Hooker were still going strong, but the new crop of black blues artists were missing from the mainstream.
-Was blues being appropriated by White musicians?
+After nine years of learning to play different musical styles, I decided to devote all my energy to the blues.
+As I began my exploration into the blues world, I noticed a lack of younger black performers like myself.
+The older legends like BB King, Buddy Guy, and John Lee Hooker were still going strong, but the new crop of black blues artists were missing from the larger mainstream.
+Was blues being appropriated by white musicians?
 It seemed African Americans have all but abandoned the genre.
 I decided to become a full-time blues artist out of a desire to preserve what I consider my cultural birthright.
 I take special pride in performing the blues and giving honor to my past.
-Unfortunately, I felt too many of the white artists lacked the full cultural understanding of the music.
-They loved the fruit of the black struggle while ignoring the root of the black struggle.
-And that struggle stretched 20 plus generations.
+Unfortunately, I felt many white artists lacked a full understanding of the music’s cultural complexities.
+They loved the fruits of the black struggle without understanding the roots of the black struggle.
+And that struggle continues to this day.

-It was not uncommon for me to perform at a Blues festival as the only Afro American individual on the bill.
-Or to actually see a major Blues event with non-blues white acts as a headliner.
-That’s not to say non-Afro Americans should not participate in celebrating blues culture, but could you imagine having a Celtic (Keltic) music festival without featuring a traditional Scottish, Irish or Welsh act or a Mariachi music festival without a Mexican Mariachi band.
-It is my belief that a blues Festival should be a setting meant to celebrate and showcase the music and its traditional culture, which is Afro American.
+It was not uncommon for me to perform Blues festivals as the only African American act on the bill.
+Many times I’d see major Blues events featuring acts that are not even blues, much less featuring African American acts.
+That’s not to say non-African Americans shouldn’t participate in the celebration of blues culture, but imagine having a Celtic music festival without featuring a traditional Scottish, Irish or Welsh act or a mariachi music festival without a Mexican mariachi band.
+Ideally, blues festivals should be settings meant to celebrate and showcase the music and its rich culture.

-Admittedly, I made the mistake of thinking Afro Americans had abandoned the blues genre.
-Today, I am greatly encouraged with the number of young Afro American musicians reclaiming what I call their cultural birthright.
+Admittedly, I made the mistake of thinking African Americans had abandoned the blues genre.
+Today, I am greatly encouraged by the number of young African American musicians reclaiming what I call their cultural heritage.
 Many are choosing to take up the mantle by expressing themselves artistically with the music of their forebears.
+Artists such as Marquise Knox out of St Louis, Mo, and Christone “Kingfish” Ingram from Clarksdale, Mississippi, are two artists that come to mind.
+With the help of social media, I’m discovering more younger African American blues artists.
 The blues is in good hands.
-A couple of artists I will mention who happen to be under 30 are Marquise Knox out of St Louis, Mo who is 29, Christone “Kingfish” Ingram from Clarksdale Mississippi who is 22.
-There are so many more, and thanks to social media I discover more and more fellow younger Afro American blues artists hear the call of their ancestors to keep the tradition alive.
-The Blues is our story.
+The blues is our story.